Principal Investigator

 Associate Editor, Molecular Carcinogenesis

-• Dr. Efimova is a Research Associate Professor in the Department of Biomedical Engineering.
-Her research focuses on stress signaling and adaptation mechanisms in skin and oral cavity cancer, skin inflammatory diseases, wound healing, and cardiac dysfunction related to cancer therapy.
-Dr. Efimova received her M.Sc. from the Moscow Institute of Physics and Technology and completed her doctoral and post-doctoral training at Case Western Reserve University (CWRU) in Cleveland, OH.
-She served on the faculty of the CWRU, Washington University in St. Louis, MO, and George Washington University in Washington, DC before joining the faculty of Northwestern University in Chicago, IL in November 2022.
-Dr. Efimova served as PI on the projects supported by the NIH R01 funding and grants from the Dermatology Foundation, the American Cancer Society, the American Skin Association, and university-funded grants.
-Dr. Efimova’s research was published in leading dermatologic, physiology, and cancer biology journals.
-Dr. Efimova has presented her research at academic institutions and national and international conferences, including the Society of Investigative Dermatology (SID) and International Societies for Investigative Dermatology (ISID) annual meetings, the Epithelial Biology Gordon Research Conferences, and the Skin Carcinogenesis Conferences.
+Dr. Efimova earned her M.Sc. from the Moscow Institute of Physics and Technology and completed her doctoral and postdoctoral training at Case Western Reserve University (CWRU) in Cleveland, OH.
+She has served on the faculty of CWRU, Washington University in St. Louis, MO, and George Washington University in Washington, DC, before joining the faculty of Northwestern University in Chicago, IL, in November 2022.
+Dr. Efimova has been the PI on projects supported by NIH R01 funding and grants from the Dermatology Foundation, the American Cancer Society, the American Skin Association, and university-funded grants.
+Her research has been published in leading dermatologic, physiology, and cancer biology journals.
+Dr. Efimova has presented her work at academic institutions and at national and international conferences, including the Society of Investigative Dermatology (SID) and International Societies for Investigative Dermatology (ISID) annual meetings, the Gordon Research Conferences, the Biomedical Engineering Society (BMES), and the American Heart Association annual meetings.

 Graduate Students